NEET UG & PG Counselling Guide eBooks Download

 A person who practices Bioinformatics and has studied a course is generally called a Bioinformatics Scientist or Bioinformatics Specialist.
 Biological processes are becoming complex as the world advances, and managing and interpreting such data is nearly impossible.

-A Bioinformatics Scientist studies the structure and alignment of datasets such as proteomics, raw microarray, and genomic sequence data.
+A Bioinformatics Scientist studies the structure and alignment of proteomics, raw microarray, and genomic sequence data.
 They spend much time inside a bioinformatic laboratory with computers and microscopes, and it is their job to conduct experiments and collect data for future interpretations.

 Various Bioinformatics Courses in India